 Promote coherent cooperation among all the SU role players;

 Advance the goals of SU and students; and

 Develop the living and learning environment in such a way that it is conducive to the development of successful graduates.

 The DSAf is committed to excellence, systemic-holistic support and development based on well-founded research to be partners with the academic community and to play a crucial role in the following areas:

 Psychological services, which include development, academic and career counselling, preventative and therapeutic dimensions and support for students with special learning needs and other disabilities, support for students with social welfare needs, the coordination and facilitation of peer-assisted academic and psychosocial support and development (with the aid of, among others, mentoring and tutoring programmes) to especially, but not exclusively, provide the best possible chance of achieving success to new first-year and high-risk students, and to provide opportunities to all students for further growth and development;

 The support of students regarding student leadership development, general student wellness, welcoming of new students and optimal integration of first-generation students

 The coordination of all listening, learning and living activities of students in co-curricular context with a particular focus on the integration of the PSO students (day-students) and the residential students and ResEd (residential education – including multicultural training opportunities also involving PSO students)

 The support of students governance structures (including the Student Representative Council, Societies Council, Academic Affairs Council, etc.), policy formulation in terms of student affairs and cooperation in the provision of an optimal co-curricular experience to our University.

-To download the PDF-version of this brochure, please click here
+To download the PDF-version of our brochure, please click here